 Both undergraduate and graduate student essays are eligible for consideration.
 The award is not restricted to students from any specific concentration or department.
 For the 2018-19 academic year, awards will go to two undergraduate students and one graduate student.

 Essays must have been written within the last three academic years for any course at Harvard University (within the academic years 2016-2017, 2017-2018, and 2018-2019).
 Students may also submit a chapter of a thesis.
-Alternatively, students may submit essays written expressly for the purpose of applying for the award and not related to academic classwork.
+Alternatively, current students may submit essays written expressly for the purpose of applying for the award and not related to academic classwork.
 Essays previously published or under contract for publication are ineligible.
 The essays can but need not focus on photography and films by Gordon Parks so long as the thesis addresses the convergence of visual art, justice, race, and citizenship

 The three selected students will receive a prize of $5,000 each.